NJCsih/nvim-dots/nvimTodo.md

 # Nvim Todo:

+running <L>cs seems to unset set.lua? not sure how

 - [X] fix harpoon -- use C-j not <leader>j
 - ColorMyPencils replaced with <leader>cs [colorscheme] keymap.
 I'm fairly happy with it
 - [X] Set default colorscheme by device, maybe make a device specific folder that git doesnt track?